luan-thnh/music-player/README.md

-# Sonoria Music Player
+# Sono Music Player

-Sonoria is a music player application built using vanilla JavaScript.
+Sono is a music player application built using vanilla JavaScript.
 This web application allows users to listen to their favorite songs, navigate through their playlist, and manage playback with a variety of features.

 ## Features